Zapper-fi/protocol/docs/Interpretation/app-token-interpretation/overview.md

 App Token is the term Zapper uses for investable positions that are represented by the `ERC20` token standard.

-App Tokens are:
+### App Tokens are

 1. Transferrable
 2. Fungible
 3. Redeemable for some underlying token or set of tokens, from which they dervice their value
 4. Related to a crypto App

+App Tokens are most commonly held directly by users, so are somewhat analogous to the concept of a _receipt_.
+You deposit 100 USDC on Aave, you get a receipt of 100 aUSDC in return.

-Common examples of app tokens are:
+### Common examples of app tokens are

 - Staking tokens, like staking stkAave or xSUSHI ([example stkAAVE token](https://etherscan.io/token/0x4da27a545c0c5b758a6ba100e3a049001de870f5))
 - Liquidity pool positions in a decentralized exchange like Uniswap, SushiSwap, or Curve ([example Uniswap v2 pool token](https://etherscan.io/token/0xae461ca67b15dc8dc81ce7615e0320da1a9ab8d5))